klahrich/chiefhustler/content/posts/nuran-painful-lesson.md

 - I'm not sure what to expect for DRC, since we don't have a single tower live yet.
 We know the company has burned 5 months already out of the budgeted 40, which leaves 35 months.
 Let's just round it to 3 years and say that we need to have 2000 sites live by end of 2024.
 I will push it back by 1 full year and say that we will have the full 2000 sites only in 2025.
 So the total will be around 2250 sites in 2025

 Each site should generate $20K of revenue on average.
-I will assume the company gives away 50% of that by way of project-based equity financing, and instead of the 50% EBITDA margin claimed by the company, I will use 35%.
+I will assume a conservative EBITDA margin of 35% instead of the 50% mentioned by the company.

 So this brings us to: (2250 sites) x ($20K / site) x (50% ownership) x (35% EBITDA margin) ~ CAD$7.875M EBITDA/year